marionebl/jaketrent-blog/content/post/django-jython-intro.md

   - "jython"
   - "python"
 description: Here is a "new and shiney" presentation for running Django on Jython.
 It's based on my experiences with the <a href="http://wiki.python.org/jython/DjangoOn
-keywords: django, java, jython, python
+metaKeywords: django, java, jython, python
 published: true
 ---